Women live longer than men, an annuity with lifetime income might make good sense

 It hasn’t even been that long ago women could not vote in America.
-Not only that, there was a time when women were considered “property” of their husbands.
-In many parts of the world that is still the case.
-Fortunately, in America all are equal, well sort of.
+Not only that, there was a time when women were considered “property” of their husbands in many parts of the world that is still the case.
+Fortunately, in America, all are equal, well maybe.

-But guess what?
 Women are going to be the biggest annuity market in our history.
 Why?
-It is simple, they are living longer, they are more security conscious and they demand guarantees.
-Insurance companies are now just waking up to that fact, many are beginning to price their annuity payouts on one simple fact, women live longer than men.
+It is simple, they are living longer, they are more security conscious, and they demand guarantees.
+Insurance companies are now just waking up to that fact, and many are beginning to price their annuity payouts on one simple fact, women live longer than men.
 In the past payouts from annuities was not gender specific, it was all in one large pool, men and women together.

-Not only do women live longer, they also earn less and they invest differently.
+Not only do women live longer, but they also earn less, and they invest differently.
 As the role of women become more and more equal, so will their earning power.
 Current estimates place women worldwide earning nearly $13 trillion annually and by 2017 that is expected to be more than $17 trillion.
-Wealth is also slowly becoming more equal, the global share of the world’s wealth is slowly swinging to equality between genders.
+Wealth is also slowly becoming more equal, the global share of the world’s wealth is gradually swinging to equality between genders.

 Here are some tips for investing in an annuity.
-Remember, annuities are a longer term commitment, they provide specific benefits for specific goals.
-Annuities can be complicated and in some contracts liquidity can be an issue.
+Remember, annuities are a long term commitment, they provide specific benefits for specific goals.
+Annuities can be complicated, and in some contracts, liquidity can be an issue.

-- Before committing to an annuity, make a list of what you are attempting to accomplish.
+Before committing to an annuity, make a list of what you are attempting to accomplish.
 Is it income?
 Is it safety?
-Is it the outsourcing on money management?
+Is it the outsourcing of money management?
 Are you fearful of outliving your income?
 Are you using an annuity for tax deferral?

-- Asset transfer to heirs is also an issue.
-Annuities can provide specific benefits BUT they never qualify for a “step up” in basis which can make them poor choices for asset transfer to heirs.
-Annuities if used improperly can become tax time bombs.
+Asset transfer to heirs is also an issue.
+Annuities can provide specific benefits, BUT they never qualify for a “step up” in basis which can make them poor choices for asset transfer to heirs.
+Annuities if misused can become tax time bombs.

-- Should you use an agent or advisor to help you understand and select the correct annuity for you?
-Almost without question the answer is yes.
+Should you use an agent or advisor to help you understand and select the correct annuity for you?
+Almost without question, the answer is yes.
 Agents will earn a finder’s fee for providing an annuity for you, but that fee does not come from your money, a 100% of your deposit is credited to your account.
-The insurance company pays a finder’s fee to the agent for finding you and for providing eh paperwork to issue your annuity.
-In most cases the agent will also be available to service your annuity over the years.
+The insurance company pays a finder’s fee to the agent for finding you and for providing eh paperwork for issuing your annuity.
+In most cases, the agent will also be available to service your annuity over the years.